Fire With Woman and Children Looking at House

 • Use spiritual resources

-We need to use the tools above to help others control their stress levels.
+We must use the above tools to help others control their stress levels.

 Seven phases after a disaster: